Identify who called from an unknown Arkansas phone number. Results may include:

 In 2024, Arkansas residents filed 17,881 unwanted call complaints with the FTC, of which 10,893 were robocalls and 4,928 involved live callers.
 The most reported complaint topics were medical and prescriptions (1,719), reducing debt (1,257), imposters (776).

-Phone numbers reported as unwanted calls to the FTC by Arkansas residents in the last 30 days.
+Phone numbers reported as unwanted calls to the FTC by local residents in the last 30 days.

 3 reports ·